 Another week has flown by since I meant to post this, and in that time Emma and Danny visited for a night on their way home from San Diego.
 I got home from work right as they got to our place, and we spent a lovely evening making (and eating) tacos and chocolate chip cookies.
 The next morning they accompanied us to the 7am class, and then we had to part ways—me to work, Jonji to UCLA for research, and Emma and Danny to head home.
 Their brief visit made the week so much more exciting and enjoyable.

 This recipe was given to me by Liz Burns, a coach at Depot and an overall wonderful human being.
 One day we were talking about cookies and chocolate, naturally, and she told me about her “super easy” cookies.
-They’re not very sweet (which I love) but they’re super tasty, and they’re a great treat to have during a long day.
+They’re basically chocolate macaroons; naturally gluten-free, they’re also not very sweet (which I love) because there’s no added sugar, and, bonus, they’re super tasty.
+It’s a great treat to have during a long day.
 As I’ve had to be more organized with food now that I have a full-time job, these are going into my Sunday-prep category so that I can take them to work with me.
 Liz said that sometimes she makes the batter in the morning and chills them in the fridge all day so that she can come home and bake fresh cookies in the evening; a superb idea, on the whole.

 Liz Burns’ Chocolate-Coconut Cookies